ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 ## Recent News 🔥
 - [Sep.
 2024] One first-author paper "[A Cat Is A Cat (Not A Dog!): Unraveling Information Mix-ups in Text-to-Image Encoders through Causal Analysis and Embedding Optimization](http://arxiv.org/abs/2410.00321)" got accepted at [NeurIPS'24](https://neurips.cc/)!
 Let's meet at Vancouver 🇨🇦
 - [Jun.
-2024] I am excited to join the [SHI Labs](https://www.shi-labs.com/) as a Ph.D. student in Atlanta 🇺🇸 I sincerely thank Prof. Humphrey providing this opportunity!
+2024] I am excited to join the [SHI Labs](https://www.shi-labs.com/) as a Ph.D. student in Atlanta 🇺🇸
 - [Jun.
 2024] Served as a reviewer for 6 papers submitted to NeurIPS'24
 - [Apr.
 2024] One paper "[Artifact Does Matter!
 Low-artifact High-resolution Virtual Try-On via Diffusion-based Warp-and-Fuse Consistent Texture](https://basiclab.lab.nycu.edu.tw/assets/LA-VTON.pdf)" got the **Best Paper Runner-Up Award** at [CVPRW'24](https://sites.google.com/view/cvfad2024/home?authuser=0)!
 Welcome to chat with our team in Seattle 🇺🇸